easyJet With a Baby: Baggage, Pram & Stroller Rules (2026)

 When departing from EU airports, EU security rules apply and are broadly similar — baby milk and food are treated as necessities and exempted from standard liquid limits in most EU member states, though you should check the specific rules for your departure country.
 Our guide to breast milk and formula at airport security covers the process in detail.

-easyJet provides one extra infant item allowance per lap infant, in addition to your standard adult cabin bag:
+easyJet provides one extra infant item allowance per lap infant, in addition to your own cabin bag allowance:

 | Item | Allowance |